sleede/fab-manager/doc/environment.md

 Unique identifier of your [Disqus](http://www.disqus.com) forum.
 Disqus forums are used to allow visitors to comment on projects.
 See https://help.disqus.com/customer/portal/articles/466208-what-s-a-shortname- for more information.
-<a name="TWITTER_NAME"></a>

-    TWITTER_NAME

-Identifier of the Twitter account for Twitter share project, event or training It will also be used for [Twitter Card analytics](https://dev.twitter.com/cards/analytics).
 <a name="LOG_LEVEL"></a>

     LOG_LEVEL